SAITPublic/PNMLibrary/PNMLibrary/docs/howto/test_dataset.md

 ./scripts/create_test_dataset.sh --root ~/path/to/test_folder/testset_1 --secndp
 ```

-Script will create `testset_1` directory and several subdirectories with embedded tables, indices and golden vectors.
+Script will create `testset_1` directory and several subdirectories with embedding tables, indices and golden vectors.
 You can look at the dataset via common hex editors.

-This script also allows to create embedded tables for DLRM.
+This script also allows to create embedding tables for DLRM.

 ```shell
 ./scripts/create_test_dataset.sh --root ~/path/to/test_folder/testset_1 --dlrm